-George Reistad serves as the Food Policy Coordinator for the City of Madison, Wisconsin.
+George Reistad serves as the Food Policy Director for the City of Madison, Wisconsin.
 George comes from a sustainable agriculture and local food systems background, formerly advocating for and advancing state and national policies related to agricultural conservation, local food market development, and creating programming on civic engagement around food systems for Wisconsin middle and high-schoolers.

 In his role at the City of Madison, George focuses on creating and continuing programs and advancing policies that increase food access for residents of the City, with particular focus being paid to initiatives that create healthy affordable food access and build more robust community food systems.
 Examples of initiatives that George has worked on in this role include: